 Glossary of SEND terms

 This glossary is a guide to the language and terms used when discussing special educational needs and disabilities.
+The pdf version includes a list of acronyms.

 A school which receives funding directly from the Government and is not controlled by the local authority.
 The majority of academies are secondary schools, but some primary schools also have academy status.